 - Pen Cap

-STEP ONE: Put extra flesh on whole length of where you want your gash to be.
+STEP ONE: Put extra flesh on the whole length of where you want your gash to be.

 STEP THREE: Put Fixative A over the extra flesh to harden.